16 Best Gaming Headsets for 2019

 Note that we only state whether the ear cups portion of the headset employs noise cancellation technology in our specs list.
 The majority of the options you’ll find make use of noise cancellation technology in the microphone as well to ensure clearer broadcasting when trying to communicate in multiplayer with less risk of distortion, feedback, or outside noise.
 The noise cancellation features can vary in terms of value, but if you’re looking to compete professionally (or just consider yourself a hardcore gamer), it’s never a bad idea to look for mics that are certified by popular voice chat platforms Discord and TeamSpeak.

-While our specs cover a lot of the fundamentals you should evaluate when shopping for a gaming headset, there are other things that can’t be so easily quantified.
+While our specs cover a lot of the fundamentals you should evaluate when shopping for the best gaming headset, there are other things that can’t be so easily quantified.
 But that doesn’t mean they shouldn’t be analyzed before making a purchase.

 The difference of a pound or two might not seem like much when you’re first testing out a headset, but you could be singing a different tune when you’re hours deep into a gaming marathon.
 As far as raw comfort is concerned, it would be difficult to find a better option than the HyperX Cloud.
 And fortunately, they come in a number of different designs (a respectable three of which showed up on our list).